Tourist attraction bronze sculpture of Pessoa, Portugal’s famous poet and writer (1888-1935) & famous cafe ‘A Brasileira’ Chiado Lisbon

 Sculpture poet Fernando Pessoa Lisbon & Dutch admirer Hans

 ‘The best way to travel is to feel’ Pessoa wrote, ‘so feel everything in every possible way.’
-Pessoa was born in Lisbon in a flat in Largo de São Carlos (1888).
+Pessoa was born in Lisbon in 1888.
 Apart from his high school years which he spent with his mother and half brothers in South Africa, he lived in Lisbon without a break, without taking public holidays, without traveling abroad.
 He did so with the help of heteronyms, inventing many lives (and cities) out of his own, spent between the Chiado area, where he lived.

 Drawing Fernando Pessoa, Travessa do Sequiero Lisbon

 “Acordar”, poem by Álvaro de Campos, one of Fernando Pessoa’s various ‘heteronyms’ (imaginary characters).